 \section{Proposed Reverberation-based Features}

-Log-mel spectrograms and intensity vectors (IVs) work well for SED and DOAE but are not suited for distance estimation.
+Log-mel spectrograms and intensity vectors (IVs) are effective for SED and DOAE, but they are not suited for distance estimation.
 To address this, we introduce two input features specifically designed to enhance distance estimation.